-How to cope with China smog as an Expat
+How should you cope with China smog as an Expat?

 China is one of the most exciting places to live and work in.
 The culture is interesting and rich, the people are friendly, there are a lot of fun things to do and exotic places to see.

 It also provides a diverse international environment to raise your children.

 But as expatriates move to China to pursue their interests and dreams, one thing they have to grapple with is the high levels of air pollution they have to endure daily.

 Below is a look at how, as an expatriate, you can protect yourself and your children from China smog.

 We also a list of where to buy pollution face masks and air purifiers in China at the end of the article.

 Smog is made of up of sulphur dioxide (SO2), nitrogen dioxide(NO2), carbon monoxide(CO), particulate matter (PM 2.5 and PM 10) and ground ozone (O3).

 Though all these substances are harmful, PM2.5 and Ozone (O3) will have the most impact on your health, due to their microscopic size.